itik-it/GrindStack/README.md

 docker-compose up --build

-4. 🌐 how to stop and update the docker docker-compose down -- TO Stop Running services docker-compose down -v  TO remove volumes (MongoDB data) docker-compose restart - TO Apply Code Updates (without rebuilding images) docker-compose up --build --force-recreate  TO Rebuild After Major Change docker system prune -a --volumes TO Clean everthing
+4. 🌐 how to stop and update the docker docker-compose down --volumes --remove-orphans docker-compose build docker-compose up